-- Ms. Howard is the President of Chemeketa Community College (CCC); - Ms. Howard shared how Chemeketa serves Marion County: - o A 2,600 square mile district is served which includes two other counties and a part of Linn County; - o Of the seven locations, four are located in Marion County: - Chemeketa center for Business and Industry (CCBI), Salem, Brooks, and Woodburn. - o Marion County residents are three quarters of the student population; - Chemeketa has the greatest rate of Marion County high school students going to it: - o By dual credit Marion County high school students saved almost \$12 million in the last decade: - Oregon, has saved Marion County residents \$15.5 million: - This is 79 percent of the total amount given out in the last decade. - Oregon Promise has saved Marion County residents \$13.6 million; - Chemeketa was part of an economic impact study, and it said every dollar a student invested in their education there is an \$8.50 return; - o The community invested in Chemeketa, in 2008, through a \$92 million bond measure: - It was a 27 cent per \$1,000 property tax rate and it is retiring this year. - o The new bond measure is for \$140 million:
+- Ms. Howard is the President of Chemeketa Community College (CCC); - Ms. Howard shared how Chemeketa serves Marion County: - A 2,600 square mile district is served which includes two other counties and a part of Linn County; - Of the seven locations, four are located in Marion County: - Chemeketa center for Business and Industry (CCBI), Salem, Brooks, and Woodburn. - Marion County residents are three quarters of the student population; - Chemeketa has the greatest rate of Marion County high school students going to it; - By dual credit Marion County high school students saved almost \$12 million in the last decade; - The Chemeketa Scholars Program, offered by no other community college in Oregon, has saved Marion County residents \$15.5 million: - This is 79 percent of the total amount given out in the last decade. - Oregon Promise has saved Marion County residents \$13.6 million; - Chemeketa was part of an economic impact study, and it said every dollar a student invested in their education there is an \$8.50 return; - The community invested in Chemeketa, in 2008, through a \$92 million bond measure: - It was a 27 cent per \$1,000 property tax rate and it is retiring this year. - The new bond measure is for \$140 million: